Getting Started with Exadata Cloud Infrastructure Deployment

 Oracle Cloud Infrastructure scalable X8M and X9M Exadata cloud infrastructure model allows you to add additional database and storage servers after provisioning and create a system that matches your capacity needs. - Creating an Exadata Cloud Infrastructure Instance

 This topic explains how to create an Oracle Exadata Cloud Infrastructure instance.
-It also describes how to configure required access to the Oracle Cloud Infrastructure Object Storage service and set up DNS. - Cloud Infrastructure Maintenance Updates
+It also describes how to configure required access to the Oracle Cloud Infrastructure Object Storage service and set up DNS. - Configure Oracle-Managed Infrastructure Maintenance

 Oracle performs the updates to all of the Oracle-managed infrastructure components on Exadata Cloud Infrastructure. - Connecting to an Exadata Cloud Infrastructure Instance